sujinshakyaut/sujinshakyaut/README.md

 I always hope that the circuits and DIY solutions i develop work.
 I am experienced in automotive applications of devices and pcb design using KiCAD and Altium.

-Also I work in formula sae.
+I also work in the accumulator team of Formula SAE as well.

 * 🌍  I'm based in DFW, TX
 * ✉️  You can contact me at [shakyasujin277@gmail.com](mailto:shakyasujin277@gmail.com)